 Read, Rock, and Rhyme

 Meditation, Yes!

-A few tips: arrive ten minutes early, wear comfortable clothes, bring your yoga mat and a blanket.
+A few tips: arrive ten minutes early, wear comfortable clothes, bring your yoga mat and a blanket, or sit in one of our chairs.

+Read, Rock, and Rhyme